dedix-7/alx-higher_level-dohou/README.md

-In this repository, I learn how to use Python and JavaScript for higher level programming, with ALX Software Engineering C9.
+In this repository, I learn how to code and build in Python and JavaScript for higher level programming.